The EU General Data Protection Regulation (GDPR) will Begin On 25 May 2018 in the UK.

 Where a breach is likely to result in a high risk to the rights and freedoms of individuals, you will also have to notify those concerned directly in most cases.

 You should put procedures in place to effectively detect, report and investigate a personal data breach.
-You may wish to assess the types of personal data you hold and document where you would be required to notify the ICO or affected individuals if a breach occurred.

 Larger organisations will need to develop policies and procedures for managing data breaches.
 Failure to report a breach when required to do so could result in a fine, as well as a fine for the breach itself.